Apple Watch not yet setting Chinese pulses racing

 LOCAL SUPPORT

-Apple laid the groundwork in China prior to launching its Watch, turning to social messaging and entertainment giant Tencent Holdings Ltd and Alibaba Group Holding Ltd, the world's largest e-commerce company.
+Apple laid the groundwork in China prior to launching its Watch, turning to social messaging and entertainment giant Tencent Holdings Ltd (0700.HK) and Alibaba Group Holding Ltd (BABA.N), the world's largest e-commerce company.

-While Tencent's WeChat messaging service, ubiquitous in China, featured at the San Francisco launch, Alibaba has developed an app for its online marketplace Taobao, and its online payment arm has customised its Alipay Wallet app for the Watch - which will be sold online by both Alibaba's Tmall.com and rival JD.com Inc.
+While Tencent's WeChat messaging service, ubiquitous in China, featured at the San Francisco launch, Alibaba has developed an app for its online marketplace Taobao, and its online payment arm has customized its Alipay Wallet app for the Watch - which will be sold online by both Alibaba's Tmall.com and rival JD.com Inc (JD.O).

 Winnie Koo, 26, a secretary from Foshan City in Guangdong province, on a shopping trip to Hong Kong, said she considered the Watch price high, but not unreasonable.